AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 g 1
 ```

-Length of each character was
+Length of each character was 1 which we would expect, and the loop iterates over each character in the string.

+######